the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ### Unit Testing: Functions

 A unit test is generally used to test components or functions in isolation.
 For functions, unit tests are for input and output; for components, we test props or the callback handlers communicating to the outside.
-Before we can unit test our *src/App.js* file, we must export components and functions like the reducer from our *src/App.js* file with a named export:
+Before we can perform a unit test on our *src/App.js* file, we must export components and functions like the reducer from our *src/App.js* file with a named export:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~